-The deities are MITRA and VARUŜA; the Rishi is the same; the metre Jugati.
+The deities are MITRA and VARUNA; the Rishi is the same; the metre Jagali.

-- 1. Heaven and earth have been terrified by the strength and the noise (of him), whom pious worshippers, desirous of acquiring cattle, have generated by their (sacred) acts, amidst the waters (of the firmament), at the sacrifice, as a friend for the preservation of living beings, the benefactor (of man), and entitled to adoration. - 2.
-Since they, (the priests), like friends, have prepared for you both, (MITRA and VARUÑA, a libation) of the abundantly-flowing and spontaneous Soma juices, therefore do you consent to come to the rite of the worshipper, and listen, pitrilokád-ákásam ákasách-chandramasam esha Somo rájá, from the region of the Pitris to the Ákása; from Ákása to the moon, this is Soma, the king.
-The Mundaka Upanishad is also quoted for the attainment of heaven; dyuloka práptih, the figurative expression of the text having been converted into the assertion of a fact, by the Upanishads; instancing the advance from simple metaphor to complex mythological notions.
+1. Heaven and earth have been terrified by the strength and the noise (of him), whom pious worshippers, desirous of acquiring cattle, have generated by their (sacred) acts, amidst the waters (of the firmament), at the sacrifice, as a friend for the preservation of living beings, the benefactor (of man), and entitled to adoration.

+2. Since they, (the priests), like friends, have prepared for you both, (MITRA and VARUNA, a libation) of the abundantly-flowing and spontaneous Soma juices, therefore do you consent to come to the rite of the worshipper, and listen, showerers (of blessings), to the (prayers of the) householder.